oniietzschan/jormungandr/README.md

 local quads, atlasImage

 function love.load()
-  -- imageProxy is not a LÖVE Image, but supports methods like :getDimensions(), -- so you should be able to use it with libraries like anim8. local imageProxies = {
-    Akari:newImage('cutie.png'),
-    Akari:newImage('monster.png'),
-    Akari:newImage('weapon.png'),
-  }
-  -- "quad" is a LÖVE Quad.
+  -- Akari:newQuad() returns a LÖVE Quad.
   -- The cordinates will correspond to the relative position of the image inside the atlas. quads = {
-    imageProxies[1]:newQuad(0, 0, 16, 32),
+    Akari:newQuad('cutie.png',   0, 0, 16, 32),
-    imageProxies[2]:newQuad(0, 0, 24, 40),
+    Akari:newQuad('monster.png', 0, 0, 24, 40),
-    imageProxies[3]:newQuad(0, 0, 16, 16),
+    Akari:newQuad('weapon.png',  0, 0, 16, 16),
   }
-  -- "atlasImage" is a LÖVE Image.
-This is your sprite atlas texture. atlasImage = Akari:getAtlasImage() end
+  -- Akari:getAtlasImage() returns a LÖVE Image.
+This is your sprite atlas texture.
+  -- This should only be called after you have created all of your quads. atlasImage = Akari:getAtlasImage() end